Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Configure Administrator Account

-Set up your permanent administrative account with secure credentials:
+Set up your administrative account:

 Setup Completion